-(Pocket-lint) - Facebook and luxury glasses manufacturer EssilorLuxottica have partnered to develop smart glasses as part of a "multi-year" collaboration.
+First announced back in September, the social network giant partnered with luxury glasses manufacturer EssilorLuxottica to develop the smartglasses as part of a "multi-year" collaboration.

-Luxottica is responsible for many of the premium sunglasses and spectacles brands, including Persol and Prada, but the first product will be badged Ray-Ban - after possibly the most famous sunglasses brand in the world.
+Luxottica is responsible for many of the premium sunglasses and spectacles brands, including Persol and Prada, but the first product in this series will come under the Ray-Ban badge.

 However, though it's confirmed these smartglasses will land at some point in 2021, Wehner has hinted that the frames are very much a tentative step into the area.